 At Simco’s, I saw the ghost of my father, rangy and angular, lift a cup of cocoa.
 He laughed with my young mother, and I watched them devour foot-long hot dogs, hungry after a date spent skating at Larz Anderson’s rink nearby.

 I imagine the stacked pink neon letters of the cone-shaped sign shone that winter night brightly.
 Perhaps my father dared to take my mother’s hand as she bit into the crisp skin of a foot-long, licked the whipped cream off the top of her rich cocoa.
 So young, they couldn’t yet imagine a future as strange and bitter as rhubarb.

-Have some kibby and listen to me read an excerpt from To Have and To Hoard, my memoir in progress.
+Have some kibby and listen to me read an excerpt from To Have and To Hoard, my memoir in progress at my Memoir Incubator Graduation Reading.
 Doors at 6:15 p.m.
 Reading begins at 6:30 p.m. at the Middle East Restaurant and Nightclub’s Corner, 472 Massachusetts Avenue, Cambridge.
 My 7 fellow Incubees from GrubStreet’s 2017 Memoir Incubator will also be reading from their stunning work.
 See you there!